xzhang03/NidaqGUI/README.md

 **Optophotometry**
 ![Optophotometry](https://github.com/xzhang03/NidaqGUI/blob/master/Schemes/Optophotometry.png)
 One photometry pulse and one opto pulse.
 Photometry pulse width and cycle lengths are changeable in arduino (T1, TPeriod1).
 Opto parameters are changeable in Matlab through serial communicaiton (T2, TPeriod2), so can be changed on an experiment-by-experiment basis.
 TPeriod2 must be an integer multiplier of TPeriod1.
 Max T2 is [TPeriod1 - T1].
-Opto train lengths are also adjustable in terms of number of pulses.
+Opto train lengths and train periods are also adjustable in terms of number of pulses.
 The opto pulses immediately follow the offset of photometry pulse to allow max time following an opto pulse for LED to dim (LEDs don't dim instantly).
 Intensities are controlled by the current limiting resistors of the LED drivers.

 **Same-color optophotometry**
 ![Scoptophotometry](https://github.com/xzhang03/NidaqGUI/blob/master/Schemes/SCoptophotometry.png)
 The same digital output controls the timing of both photometry and opto (same color).
 Photometry parameters are changeable in arduino (T1, T2, TPeriod1).
 Opto parameters are changeable in Matlab throug serial communicaiton (T3, T4, TPeriod2).
 TPeriod2 must be an integer multiplier of TPeriod1.
-Opto train lengths are also adjustable in terms of number of pulses.
+Opto train lengths and train periods are also adjustable in terms of number of pulses.
 The second output sets the intensity of the LED during the opto period, and when it's in the photometry period, the output level is not LOW but **OPEN**.
 OPEN means the driver uses its own current limiting resistor (potentiometer) to set the intensity of the photometry pulses and uses the microcontroller defined intensty only during opto stims.

 ## Camera/microphone synchronization pulses
 Parameters in mMtlab and serial communicated to microcontrollers.
 Pulsing starts when user clicks START on the GUI and stops when user clicks STOP.